Intercepting Claude Code Communications with a Custom Gateway — Implementation Using WASI 0.3 and WAC

 wasmtime serve -S p3,cli -W component-model-async --addr 127.0.0.1:8080 gateway.wasm

-In a separate terminal, launch claude with ANTHROPIC_BASE_URL pointing to this gateway.
+In a separate terminal, start claude with ANTHROPIC_BASE_URL pointing to this gateway.

-For MAX and other subscriptions, issue an OAuth token with the claude setup-token command.
+For MAX and other subscriptions, issue an OAuth token using the claude setup-token command.

 ※ The following is an example for the Max plan